Do you consent to this website placing cookies on your computer?

 The school has a designated member of the Senior Leadership team who is in charge of ensuring the careers programme is high quality and meets the statutory requirements.

-The Gatsby Benchmarks are used in order to evaluate and monitor Three Ways School’s careers provision.
+The Gatsby Benchmarks are used in order to evaluate and monitor Three Ways School’s careers provision using the compass and tool.

-Three Ways School actively ensures students and parents/carers have access to information through events such as Parents Evenings.
+Three Ways School actively ensures students and parents/carers have access to information through events such as Parents Evenings, Annual reviews and local college events.

 Three Ways School endeavours to follow best practice guidance from the careers profession and from other extended bodies such as Ofsted, Department for Education, GOV UK and Bath Education Trust.